Table of Contents

 Dagoba is located on the summit of the rock.
 The dagoba is constructed on a pond that collects water from the rain.
 The function of the pond is to lower the temperature of the immediate environment, thereby stops the damage (cracks) on the dagoba due to the high temperature.
 The same method is very often used by the ancient engineers in Sri Lanka for instance in the Sigiriya.
 There had been a water ditch with water surrounding the palace on the summit of Sigiriya to lower the high temperature.

-It is believed that the temple had been given a prominent place during the Polonnaruwa period (during the reign of King Parakramabahu), due to one commander of the king’s army.
+It is believed that the temple had been given a prominent place during the Polonnaruwa period (during the reign of King Parakramabahu), due to one of his commanders.
+King Parakramabahu had built many Buddhist temples in Polonnaruwa as well as many other temples throughout the island.
 The commander who lived in the village had been the commander of the regiment who invaded Burma.
 The forces of King Parakramabahu successfully invaded Burma under the supervision of the commander.
 In order to appreciate his service for the king, the commander was given control over Devanagala by the King.

 The temple was given the patronage of King Wimaladharma Suriya 1 during the Kandyan period.
 Image house, statues and paintings of the temple show the characters of Kandyan style.
 It is believed that the tooth relic of Buddha had been was deposited in the temple as it was taking to Kandy.

 There are three routes to reach the temple one is the via the Ayagama junction.
 The second route is along the Udapamunuwa road while the 3rd route is along the Katugahawatta road.